-A special celebration of suffrage is approaching.
+A special celebration of suffrage is approaching (actually two)!
 One hundred years ago, on August 18, 1920, the 19th Amendment that gave women the right to vote was finally ratified (meaning resolutions were passed by the required 36 State legislatures to accept it).
 Then the resolution was presented to the President of the United States (Woodrow Wilson) for his assent and approval.

 Autumn of that same year (1920) was the first year that New Hampshire women were both able to vote and run for public office.
 Previously they could hold school board offices (1871) and vote in school board elections (1878) in New Hampshire.
 This was the culmination of many decades of work.